AndyWanna/AndyWanna.github.io/_projects/GymBro.md

 category: Software
 ---

-This project focused on using embedded systems to create a commericial product.
-Our product, Gymbri, is an integrated product and webapp that acts your personal gym assistant.
-It keeps track of your overall workouts and progress over time but further track your reps and rest time for each excersise while at the gym.
+This project focused on using embedded systems to create a commercial product.
+Our product, Gymbro, is an integrated product and webapp that acts your personal gym assistant.
+It keeps track of your overall workouts and progress over time but further track your reps and rest time for each exercise while at the gym.

  The main local processor was a Raspberry Pi Pico running python.
-The device was communicating with an AWS Server running Node JS to handle the information provided by the deivces and users.
+The device was communicating with an AWS Server running Node JS to handle the information provided by the devices and users.
 I focused on creating the server backend and integrating the full system with the Raspberry Pi.
-My goal was ot create a server that could easily handle multiple users and devices interacting wiht the webapp.
-The technologies used to achieve this were Passport.JS and a seperate MySQL database.
+My goal was ot create a server that could easily handle multiple users and devices interacting with the webapp.
+The technologies used to achieve this were Passport.JS and a separate MySQL database.
 The functionality of the server includes:

-- AWS servre handles multiple concurrent users and devices.
+- AWS server handles multiple concurrent users and devices.
 - User accounts and secure authentication
 - Accelerometer to automatically count repetitions in real time
-- Keep track of workout and excersise history and progress
+- Keep track of workout and exercise history and progress

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">